StarRocks/starrocks/docs/en/data_source/data_cache.md

 Now, Data Cache is enabled by default, and the system caches data in the following ways:

 - The system variables `enable_scan_datacache` and the BE parameter `datacache_enable` are set to `true` by default.
 - A **datacache** directory is created as the cache directory under `storage_root_path`.
-From v3.4.0, it is no longer supported to directly change the disk cache path.
-If other paths needed, they can be processed through Linux symbol links.
+From v3.4.0 onwards, directly changing the disk cache path is no longer supported.
+If you want to set a path, you can create a Symbolic Link.
 - If the memory and disk limits are not configured, the system will automatically set memory and disk limits by following these rules:
   - The system enables automatic disk space adjustment for Data Cache.
 It sets the limit to ensure that the overall disk usage is around 80%, and dynamically adjusts according to subsequent disk usage.
 (You can modify this behavior with the BE parameters `datacache_disk_high_level`, `datacache_disk_safe_level`, and `datacache_disk_low_level`.)
   - The default memory limit for Data Cache is `0`.
 (You can modify this with the BE parameter `datacache_mem_size`.)